Britney Wilson

 Profile

-Britney Wilson joined the faculty of New York Law School in May 2021 as an Associate Professor of Law and the Founding Director of the Civil Rights and Disability Justice Clinic.
+Britney Wilson is a Professor of Law and the Founding Director of the Civil Rights and Disability Justice Clinic.

 Before NYLS, Professor Wilson was a staff attorney at the National Center for Law and Economic Justice (NCLEJ) where she litigated federal civil rights class action litigation concerning excessive fines and fees, discriminatory policing, and disability rights, particularly the provision of home and community-based services to people with disabilities and disability discrimination in healthcare.